openenergymonitor/learn/view/heatpumps/basics.md

     flow temperature = MWT + 5K/2 = 37.9°C

-Using the carnot COP equation we can work out that our COP would thefore increase to 3.9 at typical January temperatures.
+Using the carnot COP equation we can work out that our COP would therefore increase to 3.9 at typical January temperatures.

 **Useful links**